10 Types of Softwood and Their Uses Explained

 5. High-Density MDF

-Thicker and stronger, high-density MDF is used for applications requiring more durability and load-bearing capacity, such as flooring underlays or structural components.
+Thicker and stronger, this board is used for applications requiring more durability and load-bearing capacity, such as flooring underlays or structural components.

 6. Melamine MDF Board

-This MDF type is laminated with a thin melamine-impregnated paper layer, giving it a decorative and wear-resistant surface.
+This medium density fiberboard type is laminated with a thin melamine-impregnated paper layer, giving it a decorative and wear-resistant surface.
 Available in various colors, textures, and wood grain finishes.

 7. UV MDF Board